Hampshire has miles of wonderful footpaths, forest, canals and a lovely coast. One of the highlights is the splendid New Forest National Park. See our

 |Avon Valley Path||34 miles (55 km)||This wonderful river valley footpath takes you from Salisbury to Christchurch on the South Coast.|

 You start by the magnificent cathedral in Salisbury and head south towards Downton.
 The path then continues through Woodgreen and Godshill Wood before you arrive at the lovely Hampshire town of Fordingbridge.

-The next section is particularly pleasant taking you along the River Avon to Ibsley where the path passes through the Blashford Lakes which has a variety of wildlife to enjoy.
+The next section is a particularly pleasant waterside path taking you along the River Avon to Ibsley where the path passes through the Blashford Lakes which has a variety of wildlife to enjoy.

 The final section then follows the river into Christchurch where you finish at Christchurch Harbour and Priory.

 For more information on this walk please click here View Full Details>>